Disappearance of Federico Tobares: Disappearance

 The last known contact with Tobares was at 12:32 p.m. on 5 June 2013, the day he disappeared, when he spoke to Verónica Román, a friend from Argentina.
 (Note: Another source states Tobares was speaking to his girlfriend.)
 While on the phone, Tobares explained that he was doing Gerardo a favor by driving a vehicle from Puerto Vallarta to Guadalajara and exchanging it for another of his boss' preference.
 He told Verónica that they were guiding him along the way, but said he did not know where he was, that he was scared, and that the whole situation seemed strange to him.
 That was the last thing Tobares said to Verónica.

-Tobares left Puerto Vallarta at 3 am, and at 8 a.m. he met a man named Rogelio ("Rocky"), an Argentine, in Guadalajara.
-After that he met with a González Valencia friend at a tobacco shop to discuss plans for González Valencia's daughter's birthday party.
-Tobares was there until about 12 noon when the store security camera recorded him leaving.
-About half an hour later he made the phone call to Verónica, from a location which investigators have not revealed to the public.
+Earlier before his disappearance, Tobares was in Puerto Vallarta, since there is record of him at 3 a.m.
+At 8 a.m., he met a man named Rogelio ("Rocky"), an Argentine, in Guadalajara.
+After that he met with a friend of González Valencia at a tobacco shop to discuss cooking plans for González Valencia's daughter's birthday party.
+Tobares was there until about 12:00 p.m. when the store security camera recorded him leaving.
+At 12:32 p.m., he made the phone call to Verónica, from a location which investigators have not revealed to the public.
 The family thinks that Gerardo set a trap for him.
 On 10 June, a co-worker and friend of Tobares went to the Mexican police to report his disappearance.
 The report was made in both Guadalajara and Puerto Vallarta.
 Tobares became the first Argentine to disappear in Mexico.

 On 19 June, police officers discovered the vehicle that Tobares had been driving abandoned in La Piedad, Michoacán, a city 165 km east of Guadalajara and close to the border with the states of Jalisco and Guanajuato.
 It had been left in a neighborhood close to the city centre; investigators said they did not find blood traces or signs of violence in the vehicle.
 They also stated that they could not find any evidence in the vehicle that could further clarify the case, and said they were searching for his girlfriend to clarify what she knew about Tobares prior to his disappearance.

 As the vehicle was found in Michoacán, state authorities there began to work with Jalisco officials to try to locate Tobares.
 The vehicle was kept in Michoacán.
 On social media, Tobares' friends posted the pictures of the vehicle, a 2009 Dodge Caliber with San Luis Potosí state license plates.
 They stated that the vehicle was owned by a Colombian national (now publicly known to be Gerardo), who was also the owner of the restaurant where Tobares worked.